Octo-box

 myminifactory

-My original design of an 8 leaf (double layer) iris box.
-It uses a linked mechanism, similar to those expanding sphere toys, which allows it to open to a large diameter.
-In fact any number of leaves could be used for this type of mechanism and many variations of it could be made.
-The mechanism utilises printed ridged pins and holes which clip together.
-I have since designed many other iris boxes which you can find on my profile page including improved versions of this design: Octo-box V2 and Octo-Iris Box.
-The box is 80mm overall in diameter, while the container opening is around 62mm.
-It is opened by pushing the notches in the top of the box in an anti-clockwise direction.
-No supports are required for any of the parts.
-The hinges of the mechanism use ridged pins and holes that clip together.
-The ridges alternate with 0.1mm layer heights, for this reason the parts must be printed with 0.1mm layer heights at the hinge and pin sections.
+My original creation, an 8-leaf (double layer) iris box, employs a linked mechanism reminiscent of expanding sphere toys, allowing it to open to a large diameter.
+In fact, any number of leaves can be used for this type of mechanism, and numerous variations can be made.
+The mechanism utilizes printed ridged pins and holes that clip together seamlessly.
+I have since designed many other iris boxes, which you can find on my profile page, including improved versions of this design: Octo-box V2 and Octo-Iris Box.
+These designs showcase enhanced functionality and sleeker aesthetics.
+The box measures 80mm in overall diameter, while the container opening is approximately 62mm.
+It opens by pushing the notches in the top of the box in an anti-clockwise direction.
+No supports are required for any of the parts, ensuring a hassle-free printing experience.
+The hinges of the mechanism use ridged pins and holes that clip together efficiently.
+To achieve optimal results, it is crucial to print the hinge and pin sections with 0.1mm layer heights.
 Using adjustable layer heights in your slicer will allow you to print the majority of the parts at a thicker layer height for speed.
-The effectiveness however of these hinges may depend on your specific printer and print settings, they shouldn't be either too tight or too loose.
-You could use contour xy compensation (ideamaker is a free slicer which does this) or alter your flow rate to adjust the fit for the hinges.
-The tolerance on the hinges is 0.15mm. 'top door 1' is a plain iris leaf for the top of the box while 'top door 2' is an iris leaf with a notch cut out of it for opening the box.
-I recommend you print at least two of 'top door 2' and arrange them on opposite sides of the box to allow ease of opening.
-You may add more if you wish e.g. four as in the first printed example or eight in the second.
-Part testing I would recommend printing one upper and lower door with the settings you expect to print the whole model to test them.
-The hinges on the points of the doors are slightly smaller than the others so don't mix them up when testing them.
-Some of the hinge sections are quite thin as I focused on compactness, but are suitably strong on my models, using good quality PLA.
-Printing and assembly To make one box you will need to print: 8x 'top door', 8x 'lower door', 8x 'link' and 1x 'container'.
-You will probably need some pliers or similar to clip the hinges together.
-Firstly begin by assembling the iris mechanism (see exploded diagram).
-It's ideal if the iris is assembled in the partly open position, otherwise it can be very hard to close if assembled in the fully open position and the hinges are still stiff.
-Then push the link pins into the container (this may require a large amount of force depending on tolerances).
-Finally clip the links to the bottom iris doors.
+However, the effectiveness of these hinges may depend on your specific printer and print settings.
+They should not be too tight or too loose.
+You can use contour xy compensation (IdeaMaker is a free slicer that does this) or adjust your flow rate to fine-tune the fit for the hinges.
+The tolerance on the hinges is 0.15mm.
+'Top door 1' is a plain iris leaf for the top of the box, while 'top door 2' features an iris leaf with a notch cut out for opening the box.
+I recommend printing at least two of 'top door 2' and arranging them on opposite sides of the box to facilitate ease of opening.
+You may add more if you wish, such as four or eight.
+Part testing is crucial before assembling the entire model.
+I suggest printing one upper and lower door with the settings you expect to use for the whole model to test them.
+The hinges on the points of the doors are slightly smaller than the others, so be sure not to mix them up when testing.
+Printing and assembly require printing 8x 'top door', 8x 'lower door', 8x 'link', and 1x 'container'.
+You may need some pliers or similar to clip the hinges together.
+Begin by assembling the iris mechanism (refer to the exploded diagram).
+It's ideal if the iris is assembled in the partly open position, as it can be challenging to close if assembled in the fully open position and the hinges are still stiff.
+Next, push the link pins into the container (this may require a significant amount of force depending on tolerances).
+Finally, clip the links to the bottom iris doors.
 Your Octo-Box should now be fully functional!
-Let me know if you have any questions or difficulties with the design.
+If you have any questions or difficulties with the design, please don't hesitate to reach out.

 With this file you will be able to print Octo-box with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Octo-box.